CogNosco Lab

 Collabs with UniTN Faculty:

-Full Professor @ Dept. of Sociology
+Director @ Dept. of Physics

 Prof. Alessandro Grecucci